 Edinburgh, Scotland – Edinburgh Castle was built on a hill overlooking the city of Edinburgh known as Castle Rock.
-It is thought that there were human settlements there as early as the 2nd Century AD.
-It appears that the first castles and royal residences were built there during the 12th century.
+It is thought that there were human settlements there as early as the 2nd century AD.
+The first castles and royal residences were built there during the 12th century.
 It continued as a home for royalty until the 17th century at which point it became a military barracks.

-It was recognized as being a significant part of Scottish history during the 19th century and there have been several renovations since that time.
+Recognized as an integral piece of Scottish history since the 19th century, there have been several renovations since that time.
 It is currently one of the most visited tourist attractions in all of Scotland and even Europe.

-It is also reputed to be the most besieged and attacked place in England and indeed, in the world.
-It is reported that it has been besieged no less than 26 times in its 1100 year history as a castle.
+Reputed to be the most besieged and attacked place in England and indeed, in the world.
+It has been besieged no less than 26 times in its 1100 year history as a castle.

-It is a squat, massive structure whose architecture makes no mistake as to its real purpose: that of an imposing and impregnable fortress and prison from which no one escapes, except as a corpse.
-You can almost hear the anguished cries and whispers of the countless lost souls who perished there, still languishing and unable to move on after hundreds of years.
+Squat and massive, its architecture makes no mistake as to its real purpose.
+It’s an imposing and impregnable fortress and prison from which no one escapes, unless you’re a corpse.
+You can almost hear the anguished cries of the lost souls who perished there.
+They languish and are unable to move on after hundreds of years.

-County Offaly, Republic of Ireland – Given Ireland’s tumultuous and violent history, it is no surprise that Leap Castle is a haunted castle and was a scenario for many treacherous, bloody deeds.
+County Offaly, Republic of Ireland – Given Ireland’s tumultuous and violent history, it’s no surprise that Leap Castle is haunted.
+It was the scene for many treacherous, bloody deeds.
 You could not ask for a grimmer, more dour looking structure.
-You can’t help but think that simply living there would produce a psychotic state of mind.
+You can’t help but think that just living there would produce a psychotic state of mind.

-The castle was built in the 15th century, a violent era when most problems were solved by the sword, especially political problems.
-It contained an “oubliette” which was a small dungeon with a drop floor, and an 8-foot deep pit with spikes at the bottom.
+The castle was built in the 15th century.
+It emerged in a violent era when most problems were solved by the sword, especially political problems.
+The castle featured an “oubliette,” which was a small dungeon with a drop floor.
+Think of a pit, 8-feet deep with spikes at the bottom.
+That’s a oubliette.

-If you wanted to get rid of someone, you simply threw them into the dungeon, dropped the floor and if the stakes did not kill them, they would starve to death.
+If you wanted to get rid of someone, you threw them into the dungeon.
+Then you dropped the floor and if the stakes didn’t kill them, they would starve to death.
 You just let the floor back up and no one was the wiser.

-In 1922, workers who were restoring the castle discovered the oubliette and found three cartfuls of skeletal remains in the bottom, all impaled on the stakes.
+In 1922, workers were restoring the castle and discovered the oubliette.
+They found considerable skeletal remains in the bottom, all impaled on the stakes.

-The routine usage of this expedient but brutal way of handling the friends and relatives that happened to get in your way by both the O’Bannon and O’Carroll clans (who were constantly competing for ownership and control of the castle and the surrounding lands), resulted in more than a few unhappy souls who felt the impulse to linger about and inform the living as to just how miserable their lot happens to be.
+The usage of this brutal method of handling friends and relatives was routine at times.
+It was liberally employed by both the O’Bannon and O’Carroll clans.
+They were constantly competing for ownership and control of the castle and the surrounding lands.
+Their work resulted in more than a few unhappy souls who desired to linger.
+They’re informing the living as to just how miserable they are.

-All the turrets and towers give this haunted castle a bit of a stereotyped fairy tale quality, like something out of Snow White or Cinderella.
-Don’t be fooled by the castle’s benign, virtuous “Prince Charming” appearance, though.
-That “pretty as a picture” facade conceals a brutal, cruel and malignant past populated with a cast of characters that make Freddy Krueger look like a Sunday School teacher.
+The turrets and towers give this haunted castle a fairy tale quality, like something out of Snow White or Cinderella.
+Don’t be fooled by the castle’s “Prince Charming” appearance, though.
+That “pretty as a picture” facade conceals a brutal past.
+A cruel cast of characters makes Freddy Krueger look like a Sunday school teacher.

 Read About These Haunted Castles, Too.